AI-native spoiler-free reading companion

 The "Learn More" feature lets readers ask questions about anything they've read so far.
 The AI answers with chapter-specific citations, staying within the reader's progress boundary.

-Ideation, product strategy, front-end design and build (using Claude and Cursor AI), and the overall product experience.
-The app uses Claude for content generation logic, which my partner and I co-designed: the prompting architecture that generates spoiler-aware recaps at different depth levels while respecting the user's exact stopping point.
+I own everything user-facing, including ideation, product strategy, front-end design and build (using Claude and Cursor AI), and the overall product experience.
+My co-founder owns the backend architecture.
+We co-designed the prompting architecture together — the system that generates the spoiler-aware recaps at different levels while respecting the user's exact stopping point.
+Claude and Gemini power the content generation logic; I shaped how it interacts with the product and what the user sees.

 Multiple input methods for marking your place were critical.
 Readers use different formats (Kindle shows percentages, physical books have page numbers, audiobooks track by chapter).
 Supporting all of them means Recapty works regardless of how you're reading.

 The three depth levels came from thinking about different use cases.
 Sometimes you just need a two-sentence reminder of where you are.
 Sometimes you need a full character refresher because you've been away for a month.
-One size doesn't fit.
+One size doesn't always fit all.

 The "Request Book" feature lets users submit titles the library doesn't yet support, which doubles as demand signal for content prioritization.